ManimCommunity/manim/docs/source/guides/deep_dive.rst

 As you will see when inspecting the method, :meth:`.Scene.play` first handles an OpenGL interactive-thread guard and then delegates to :meth:`.Manager.play`.
-The manager records the current renderer time and calls the renderer's ``play`` method, in our case :meth:`.CairoRenderer.play`.
-Once the renderer returns, the manager uses the elapsed time to schedule an optional subcaption (see :meth:`.Scene.play` and :meth:`.Scene.add_subcaption` for more information).
+The manager records its current time and executes the animation request through its private backend-compatibility path.
+After playback, the manager uses elapsed time to schedule an optional subcaption (see :meth:`.Scene.play` and :meth:`.Scene.add_subcaption` for more information).

 .. warning::

-  The manager currently coordinates the call but deliberately preserves the existing renderer implementation.
-Most compilation, caching, frame iteration, and output behavior described in the following paragraphs still belongs to the renderer and scene during this transitional stage.
+  Manager owns orchestration and state, but this transitional move preserves the existing backend-specific timing conventions.
+It does not introduce a new schedule or no-raster execution mode.
+Scene's compilation/mutation helpers remain useful; its playback wrapper delegates the sample loop to Manager.

-Inside :meth:`.CairoRenderer.play`, the renderer first checks whether it may skip rendering of the current play call.
+In the Cairo playback path, Manager first checks whether it may skip rendering of the current play call.
 This might happen, for example, when ``-s`` is passed to the CLI (i.e., only the last frame should be rendered), or when the ``-n`` flag is passed and the current play call is outside of the specified render bounds.
-The "skipping status" is updated in form of the call to :meth:`.CairoRenderer.update_skipping_status`.
+The "skipping status" is updated in form of the manager's selection check; :meth:`.CairoRenderer.update_skipping_status` remains a compatibility entrypoint.

-Next, the renderer asks the scene to process the animations in the play call so that renderer obtains all of the information it needs.
+Next, Manager asks the scene to process the animations in the play call so that execution obtains all of the information it needs.
 To be more concrete, :meth:`.Scene.compile_animation_data` is called, which then takes care of several things: